awsdocs/aws-chatbot-admin-guide/doc_source/setting-up.md

 **Note**
 If you configure a private Slack channel, run the `/invite @AWS` command in Slack to invite the AWS Chatbot to the chat room\.

+The SNS topics you choose also must be configured in the services for which you want to receive notifications\.
+For more information, see [Using AWS Chatbot with Other AWS Services](related-services.md#related-services.title)\.

 ### Setting Up AWS Chatbot with Amazon Chime<a name="Setting_up_Chime"></a>

 To set up AWS Chatbot for Amazon Chime, get the webhook URL for your team's chat room from Amazon Chime\.